 Georgia State Patrol has determined that with certain events, in particular sporting events, they see an increase in the arrests for DUI.
 Football is synonymous with tailgating, beer and celebrating.
 This day involves quite a bit of drinking and the parties that go along with it are usually occasions that everyone remembers.

-Some people, however, end up remembering more than just a good party.
+Some people, however, end up remembering more than just a good party (even though you tried avoiding a DUI).

 With everything that goes on, some either lose track or don’t keep count of their alcohol intake.
 With police being aggressive, or more aggressive, for Driving Under the Influence arrests, it means that more people are finding themselves the subject of a late-night rendezvous with the police.